dan-ftp/fusion-conclusion/_posts/The-sublimes-of-specious-fusion-concepts.md

 # The sublimes of specious fusion concepts

-[Bent Flyvbjerg](https://en.wikipedia.org/wiki/Bent_Flyvbjerg), an academic expert on megaprojects, wrote about the [four sublimes](https://www.pmi.org/learning/library/what-you-should-know-megaprojects-11656) that he found through his research explained the common story arcs of megaprojects:
+[Bent Flyvbjerg](https://en.wikipedia.org/wiki/Bent_Flyvbjerg), an academic expert on megaprojects, wrote about the [four sublimes](https://www.pmi.org/learning/library/what-you-should-know-megaprojects-11656) that explain the common story arcs of megaprojects:

 > * The “technological sublime” describes the excitement engineers and technologists get in pushing the envelope for what is possible in “longest-tallest-fastest” types of projects.
 > * The “political sublime” describes the tendency politicians have for constructing monumental infrastructure to benefit themselves and their causes.
 > * The “economic sublime” describes the delight business people and trade unions get from making lots of money and jobs from megaprojects.
 > * Finally, the “aesthetic sublime” is the pleasure designers and people who appreciate good design derive from building and using iconic and beautiful megaprojects.

+These sublimes convince decision makers to underestimate risks, and to overestimate returns from megaprojects.
 In reviewing fusion companies and reactor concepts, I have found a similar pattern.
-The weak concepts are sold with sublimes: ideas that seem so attractive they can make other hard problems disappear.
+In particular, the weak concepts are sold with sublimes: ideas that seem so attractive they can make other hard problems all but disappear.

 ## The compactness sublime